- Family Spice - https://familyspice.com -

 Step 2: Make the unicorn horn

-Roll out the fondant into a tapered rope of fondant about 19-inches long.
-This took about 5 different attempts before I got it right.
-You start by rubbing your ball of fondant between your two hands until you have a nice log forming.
+2. Form a log.
+Roll the fondant into a tapered rope of fondant about 19-inches long.
+Start by rubbing your ball of fondant between your two hands until you have a nice log forming.
 Then you roll it on your work surface using both hands, stretching it outwards as you roll to make it longer.

 This is a fun project for your kid-helper.
 Remember, they have years of play-doh and slime experience behind them so don’t be surprised if they roll out a beautiful rope of fondant better than you!